 IoT is getting increasingly popular in the smart warehouse space.
 Smart IoT devices range from picking devices, sensors, robots, to ASRS systems that can communicate the operational data in real-time to the central warehouse system.
 Such granular real-time data becomes a valuable input source for machine learning algorithms to learn and optimization recommendations.

 Analyzing a large amount of data accumulated during warehouse operations can hold the key to optimizing various operations.
 AI-driven approach can assist with predicting Inventory demands, optimizing picker route, enabling dynamic task allocation, and handshakes on the floor.
+Using of Artificial Intelligence will result in reduced labor costs of entire warehouse when compared to the traditional warehouse.

 Warehouse Operating Systems